Portrait photograph of Clint Bruce

 Fletcher Lecture Series

-For 37 years The Fletcher Lecture Series has brought major writers and literary figures to campus to speak and interact with students.
-Past Lecturers have included such luminaries as Robert Penn Warren, Ernest J. Gaines, Noel Polk, Lee Smith, Gerald Early, Maxine Hong Kingston, Marianne Robinson, Mona Lisa Saloy, Yuri Herrera, and the filmmaker Behn Zeitlin.
+For 39 years The Fletcher Lecture Series has brought major writers and literary figures to campus to speak and interact with students.
+Past Lecturers have included such luminaries as Robert Penn Warren, Noel Polk, Lee Smith, Gerald Early, Marianne Robinson, Yuri Herrera, Maurice Carlos Ruffin, and the filmmaker Behn Zeitlin.

-The 2023 recipients of the Linda Stanga Award for Excellence in Literary Studies and the 2023 Noel Toups Award will also be recognized.
+The 2024 recipient of the Linda Stanga Award for Excellence in Literary Studies will also be recognized at the event.

 All Fletcher Lecture Series events are FREE and OPEN to the public.